dreasysnail/POINTER/README.md

 --bert_model $finetune_model_path \
 --output_dir $result_path
 ```

+The inference function and live demo now support phrases and short sentences as lexical constraints.
+When performing [inference](https://github.com/dreasysnail/POINTER#model-decoding), an additional "--sep" command can be added to specific the a user-specific separating token such as ";", to identify the boundries of the constraints.
+The default separator is white space " ".

-NOTE THAT the input keywords file will be tokenized by a BERT tokenizer.
+NOTE THAT, if using default white space separator, the input keywords file will be tokenized by a BERT tokenizer.
 A less common word will likely be parsed into subwords, for example, `cheesecake` will be split into `cheese`, `##cake`.
 As a result the final generation may not contain the whole word `cheesecake`.
-This can be easily fixed by not letting the model to generate things before a subword token (start with `##`), however in the current version we haven't implemented such a feature.

 ## Citation